Mario Petrucci: Poetry, translation, film

-A prolific poet, Petrucci's style and forms have constantly evolved.
-His early output has been characterised as a shifting eclectic mix: this work was, by turns, spiritual/devotional, open-mic/humour/performance-oriented, politically-conscious/satirical, ecopoetic/scientific, site-specific, war-related and confessional (the latter often centred on relationships, childhood, or his Italian heritage and family); these plural concerns later condensed into extensive explorations of intensely felt love/loss and a more systematically neo-modernist drive (with eco-aware, metaphysical and 'concrete' leanings), punctuated by public commissions and a growing engagement with influential authors from other cultures and epochs.
+A poet with a substantial body of work, Petrucci's style and forms have evolved across time.
+His early poetry was varied, by turns spiritual/devotional, open-mic/humour/performance-oriented, political/satirical, ecopoetic/scientific, site-specific, war-related and confessional (the latter often centred on relationships, childhood, or his Italian heritage and family); later work focused more consistently on love/loss and followed a more systematic neo-modernist drive (with eco-aware, metaphysical and 'concrete' leanings), punctuated by public commissions and a growing engagement with influential authors from other cultures and epochs.

-This intricate aesthetic journey culminated in the vast i tulips sequence, Petrucci's notable avant-garde undertaking consisting of 1111 poems (with a 1111-line coda in 11 parts) described by the Poetry Book Society as an "ambitious landmark body of work”.
-Endorsed by Roy Fisher and Bill Berkson, the project combined imagery and musicality with a freshly-invented undulating form, proceeding through hundreds of variations, to generate "an energetic fusion of American and British modernism".
-Alongside this, Petrucci has been occupied with literary translation: 2018 brought his English versions of the Persian mystic poet Hafez via Bloodaxe Books, and in 2022 he was invited by the Society of Authors to judge the John Florio Prize for Italian translation.
+At this stage, Petrucci initiated the i tulips sequence, an experimental project that represented a major phase in his neo‑modernist development.
+Comprising 1111 poems with a 1111-line coda in 11 parts, the Poetry Book Society described it as an “ambitious landmark body of work”.
+Endorsed by Roy Fisher and Bill Berkson, the sequence combines imagery and musicality within a newly developed undulating form, producing what one critic termed “an energetic fusion of American and British modernism”.
+Alongside this, Petrucci has been involved in literary translation: 2018 brought his English versions of the Persian mystic poet Hafez via Bloodaxe Books, and in 2022 he was invited by the Society of Authors to judge the John Florio Prize for Italian translation.
 He has published versions of Catullus, Sappho, Rumi, Saadi and the Nobel-winning Eugenio Montale.

-Petrucci's poetry has also been deployed in a number of films.
-Heavy Water: a film for Chernobyl and Half Life: a Journey to Chernobyl were two sibling features (by Seventh Art Productions) built around his award-winning poetry sequence on the Chernobyl disaster.
+Petrucci's poetry has been used in several films.
+Heavy Water: a film for Chernobyl and Half Life: a Journey to Chernobyl were two sibling features by Seventh Art Productions, built around his poetry sequence on the Chernobyl disaster.
 Voiced by Juliet Stevenson, David Threlfall and Samuel West, these films have received awards such as the Cinequest, as well as screenings on mainstream television and at Tate Modern (in 2007).
-He later scripted the art film Amazonia, set in Peru, commissioned and showcased by the Natural History Museum, London to highlight the degradation and global role of rainforests.
+He later scripted the art film Amazonia, set in Peru, commissioned by the Natural History Museum, London to comment on the global role of rainforests.

 Cultural, Educational, Cross-disciplinary (science-ecology-arts) work

-Petrucci's poems, short stories, articles and essays often investigate cross-disciplinary concerns (creativity, politics, science, the environment), such as the role of eco-art in dissolving society's resistance to pro-environmental change, or the cross-fertilisation of disciplines by applying 'Scientific Visualizations' as visual analogies to specific literary aspects of the humanities.
+Petrucci's poems, short stories, articles and essays often engage in a cross-disciplinary way with creativity, politics, science and the environment.
+He examines the role of eco-art in countering the resistance to pro-environmental change, as well as the interaction between disciplines when 'Scientific Visualizations' are applied as visual analogies to specific literary aspects of the humanities.

-He has fulfilled numerous cross-disciplinary commissions involving sustainability and the arts, delivering talks for the British Council and the United Nations, including the UN's flagship event (Belgrade, 2025) for its 'International Decade of Sciences for Sustainable Development'.
+He has undertaken cross-disciplinary commissions involving sustainability and the arts, delivering talks for the British Council and the United Nations, including the UN's "first major event" (Belgrade, 2025) for its 'International Decade of Sciences for Sustainable Development'.